 Managing strategic oil reserves

-A mission dedicated to public interest
+A mission dedicated to supply security

-As a result thereof, SAGESS deploys means to:
+As a result, SAGESS deploys means to:

 - Ensure an optimized and sustainable financing of its stocks.